GlobetrotterG/mega-man-memory-game/README.md

 * To play I game that works on a laptop, desktop, tablet and mobile.
 * To control the music or sound at my convenience.

+## Wireframes

+My wireframes were all created using [Balsamiq wireframes](https://balsamiq.com/).
+I’ve individually created wireframes for Desktop, Tablet, and Mobile versions.

+All my wireframes can be viewed here: [Wireframes](https://github.com/GlobetrotterG/mega-man-memory-game/tree/master/wireframes)